SethSmigelski/under-the-weather/README.md

 ## External Services

-* **OpenWeatherMap API:** [cite_start]This plugin connects to the [OpenWeatherMap API](https://openweathermap.org/api) to retrieve weather forecast data. [cite: 36] in order to provide weather information, the following data is sent to the service:
+* **OpenWeatherMap API:** This plugin connects to the [OpenWeatherMap API](https://openweathermap.org/api) to retrieve weather forecast data.
+To provide weather information, the following data is sent to the service:

-* [cite_start]**Location Coordinates:** The latitude and longitude provided in the widget settings are sent to fetch the weather for that specific location. [cite: 30, 37]
+* **Location Coordinates:** The latitude and longitude provided in the widget settings are sent to fetch the weather for that specific location.
 * **API Key:** Your OpenWeatherMap API key is sent to authenticate the request.

 Here are the links to their terms of service and privacy policy: